 This movie is among the list of the 100 worst openings for movies that debuted in 600+ theaters.
 On opening weekend, it played in 1,267 theaters and only averaged $637 per location.
-It ended the week with $1.6 million in ticket sales and didn’t go much further.
-Sales declined almost 60 percent the after the first week, and over its lifetime, the movie grossed just $2.1 million domestically.
+It ended the week with just under $1.4 million in ticket sales and didn’t go much further.

 2000: ‘Running Free’

 Opening Weekend Gross: $55,451

 Domestic Gross: $117,608